-$$y{\text{min}} = \overline{y{\text{norm}t}} - (2.92 \times s)$$
+$y{min} = y{norm{t,avg}} - (2.92 \times s)$

-Where 2.92 is the t-distribution value with 95 percent confidence for a one-tailed test with two degrees of freedom (i.e., n is 3), and s is the standard deviation of the v normt distribution, as calculated in Step 2.
+Where 2.92 is the t-distribution value with 95 percent confidence for a one-tailed test with two degrees of freedom (i.e., n is 3), and s is the standard deviation of the $y\norm_t$ distribution, as calculated in Step 2.

-4. For the cultivation year, t0, for the current reporting period, normalize (y\normt0) the yield of the project field (YP,f) by the county average (YCo,t0) for the current cultivation year, using Equation 5.17 but replacing t with t0, and compare this value to y\min.
-If y\normt0 is smaller than y\min, it must be assumed that leakage occurred, and emissions increased outside of the project area.
+4. For the cultivation year, to, for the current reporting period, normalize (y\normto) the yield of the project field (YP,f,to) by the county average (YCo,to) for the current cultivation year, using Equation 5.17 but replacing t with to, and compare this value to y\min.
+If y\normto is smaller than y\min, it must be assumed that leakage occurred, and emissions increased outside of the project area.
 The project must account for the shifted production via an increase in the project synthetic N rate, as set out in Equation 5.18.
-If y\normt0 is greater than or equal to y\min, any leakage associated with production shifting is reasonably expected to be de minimis, and no adjustments to the project synthetic N rate are required.
+If y\normto is greater than or equal to y\min, any leakage associated with production shifting is reasonably expected to be de minimis, and no adjustments to the project synthetic N rate are required.

-$^{63}$ The t-distribution value of 2.920 = t(0.05, n-1), where n is 3, and n-1 degrees of freedom is 2.
+$^{62}$ The t-distribution value of 2.920 = t(0.05, n-1), where n is 3, and n-1 degrees of freedom is 2.
 If there are less than three data points (e.g., less than three eligible crop years in the baseline look-back period), a different t-distribution value must be substituted for 2.920.
 Specifically, where n=2, t-value=6.314.